mechmotum/mechmotum.github.io/content/pages/guide.rst

 "Academia Stack Exchange," https://academia.stackexchange.com/ A Q&A website about academia.
 You can find discussions on many useful topics and also participate in the discussions.

+.. _How To Read A Paper:  http://ccr.sigcomm.org/online/files/p83-keshavA.pdf
+.. _Guide to Writing a Literature Review for Science and Technology Students: https://lancaster.libguides.com/engineering/literaturereview

 Open Science
 ------------